EricLindesay/dreamApp/README.md

 ## Motivation

 The inspiration for Dream Keeper stemmed from the limitations encountered with existing note-taking applications.
 Notably, the inability to search by multiple tags simultaneously and the lack of customizable sorting options in apps like Google Keep Notes.
-To overcome these challenges, Dream Keeper was developed to provide a tailored solution for dream journaling enthusiasts.
+To overcome these challenges, Dream Keeper was developed to provide a tailored solution for dream journalling enthusiasts.

 ## Installation